Revisiting the Original Night Court Cast: Their Roles Then and Now in the 2023 Revival

 Markie Post, a veteran actress known for her leading role in the 1980s sitcom "Night Court," passed away on August 7, 2021, after fighting cancer for nearly four years at the age of 70Markie Post, a veteran actress known for her leading role in the 1980s sitcom “Night Court,” passed away on August 7, 2021, after fighting cancer for nearly four years at the age of 70 (Credit: Vince Flores / Startraksphoto)

-Post started her television career in game shows before moving into sitcoms with small roles shows like Cheers, Buck Rogers in the 25th Century, and The Love Boat.
+Post started her television career in game shows before moving into sitcoms with minor roles in shows like Cheers, Buck Rogers in the 25th Century, and The Love Boat.

 After Night Court wrapped, she continued her career in shows like Hearts Afire, The District, and Scrubs.
 Post passed away at the age of 70 after battling cancer on August 7, 2021.
-Her estimated net worth at the time of her death was $12 million.
+Her estimated net worth at her death was $12 million.

-Richard Moll, actor and voiceover artist with a net worth of $20 million, portrayed the fan-favorite character of Nostradamus “Bull” Shannon, the hulking, oafish bailiff of the night court.
+Richard Moll, actor and voiceover artist, portrayed the fan-favorite character of Nostradamus “Bull” Shannon, the hulking, oafish bailiff of the night court.

-When he initially auditioned for the role of Bull, Moll had his head shaven due to playing a part in a sci-fi movie, Metalstorm, prior.
+When he initially auditioned for the role of Bull, Moll had his head shaven because he had previously played a part in a sci-fi movie, Metalstorm.

 Charles Richard Moll, an American actor known for his portrayal of the bailiff Aristotle Nostradamus "Bull" Shannon on "Night Court" from 1984 to 1992, is also recognized as the voice of Harvey Dent/Two-Face in "Batman: The Animated Series" and "The New Batman Adventures."Charles Richard Moll, an American actor known for his portrayal of the bailiff Aristotle Nostradamus “Bull” Shannon on “Night Court” from 1984 to 1992, is also recognized as the voice of Harvey Dent/Two-Face in “Batman: The Animated Series” and “The New Batman Adventures” (Credit: Tony DiMaio / Startraksphoto)